-Press Conference: Abdou Abarry, Permanent Representative of Niger and President of the Security Council in December 2021, on the Security Council's Programme of Work
+Press Conference: H.E.
+Mr. Abdou Abarry, Permanent Representative of Niger to the United Nations and President of the Security Council for December 2021

 The Security Council’s programme for December features an open debate on security in the context of terrorism and climate change, as well as several thematic briefings, including one by the United Nations High Commissioner for Refugees, its President for the month told a Headquarters press conference today.

 Abdou Abarry (Niger) said that his country’s new President, Mohamed Bazoum, will chair the high-level open debate on international peace and security in the context of terrorism and climate change on 9 December.

 Noting that the meeting will be open to United Nations Member States, he said it aims to explore the links between terrorism and climate change, as well as strategies which the international community might deploy to tackle them on a regional and global level.

 Three thematic briefings will be held during the month, he continued, including one on the International Residual Mechanism for Criminal Tribunals on 13 December, and another on non-proliferation on 14 December.
 A third, on migration, will be held on 7 December, and will feature a presentation by United Nations High Commissioner for Refugees Filippo Grandi.

 Turning to other scheduled activities, he noted that customary meetings will be held on Yemen; the peace process in the Middle East, including the Palestine question; and the three tracks of the Syrian crisis: chemical weapons, and the political and humanitarian situations.
 There will also be meetings on Sudan and South Sudan, and on the situation in the Democratic Republic of the Congo, in light of the expected renewal of the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) mandate, which is set to expire on 20 December.